PDF Download: GERMAN | ENGLISH

 I. Liability for material defects is excluded.
-Vehicles and accessories will come under the hammer in the state in which they are at the point of time of the acceptance of the bid.
+Vehicles and accessories will come under the hammer in the state in which they are at the point in time of the acceptance of the bid.

-1. BCA does not accept liability for damage which buyers or third parties sustain in connection with utilisation of BCA services, in particular not for damage resulting from issued bids not being taken into account or not arriving on time at BCA due to technical defects.
+1. BCA does not accept liability for damage which vendors sustain in connection with the utilisation of BCA services, in particular not for damage resulting from bids issued not being or not arriving on time or not being taken into account at BCA due to technical defects.

-The same applies to damage which is sustained due to vehicles/accessories not being described or not being described accurately (e.g. temporary failure of monitors in the auction rooms).
-Insofar as maintenance work and updates or similar are required, BCA reserves the right to put a temporary out-of-order setting on its website and its system.
+The same applies to damage which is sustained due to vehicles/accessories not being accurate or not being described accurately (e.g. temporary failure of monitors in the auction rooms).
+Insofar as maintenance work and updates or similar being required, BCA reserves the right to put a temporary out-of-order setting on its website and its system.

-2. BCA is liable to buyers only for intent and gross negligence as well as for breach of cardinal duties in accordance with § 307 Section 2 No. 2 BGB (German Civil Code).
+2. BCA is liable to vendors only for intent and gross negligence as well as for breach of cardinal duties in accordance with § 307 Section 2 No. 2 BGB (German Civil Code).

-Participants and visitors at a BCA sales event are liable for damage which they culpably cause on the premises of BCA Autoauktionen GmbH.
+Participants and visitors at a BCA sales event are liable for damages which they culpably cause on BCA Autoauktionen GmbH premises.

 III.
 Manufacturer’s Warranty